 Individual Goals.
 Individual goals for each named executive officer are derived from the corporate goals that relate to his or her functional area, except for our CEO, who has no individual goals apart from the corporate goals.
-Our CEO established the individual goals for 2022 with each other named executive officer described below based on the relevant corporate goals and key functional area priorities for the year.
+Our CEO established the individual goals for 2023 with each other named executive officer described below based on the relevant corporate goals and key functional area priorities for the year.

-- · Mr. Callos's individual goals for 2022 included: - implementing compliance policies and ensuring training of relevant employees in the Company's commercial function; - partnering with other Company executives in connection to commercial messaging, business and corporate development deals and other matters; - operationalizing sales, operations and planning process integrating demand forecast for omecamtiv mecarbil to ensure alignment with the Company's supply chain and finance functions; - delivering a "go-to-market" strategy for the commercialization of omecamtiv mecarbil in the United States and evaluating commercialization opportunities for omecamtiv mecarbil, aficamten and reldesemtiv in key international markets; - delivering a business case, strategic plan and pathway to establish a European based business and headquarters; - operationalizing key strategic drivers to support the launch of omecamtiv mecarbil in the United States upon the approval of the Company's NDA by FDA; - delivering on key Company commercial-stage transformation readiness objectives, including professional recruitment, establishing a corporate office in the Philadelphia area, and implementation of procedures, processes, policies, governance, systems and personnel capable of supporting a drug product commercialization; - endorsing a portfolio prioritization process and evaluating compound development programs and lifecycle plans via the revised process; - various people, management, coaching and development goals; and - professional development and corporate citizenship goals.
+- Mr. Callos's individual goals for 2023 included: - operationalizing our drug candidate portfolio prioritization process to support molecule development programs and lifecycle plans; - implementing compliance policies and ensuring training of relevant employees in the Company's commercial function; - partnering with other Company executives in connection to commercial messaging, business and corporate development deals and other matters; - identifying suitable candidates for our European expansion plans and supporting the establishment of a European headquarters; - operationalizing sales, operations and planning process integrating demand forecast for omecamtiv mecarbil to ensure alignment with the Company's supply chain and finance functions; - developing a "go-to-market" strategy for the commercialization of aficamen in the United States and evaluating commercialization opportunities for omecamtiv mecarbil, aficamten and reldesemtiv in key international markets; - · progressing strategic drivers and completing value proposition of aficamten brand launch; - · various people, management, coaching and development goals; and - professional development and corporate citizenship goals. - Mr. Jaw's individual goals for 2023 included: - · executing financing transactions to meet corporate finance objectives; - managing Company's net cash burn rate within approved budget, improving forecast accuracy and managing 2023 budget process; - driving the Company's strategic planning process; - · various facilities and information technology goals; - establishing European finance operations to support the hiring of European employees and establishment of a European headquarters; - managing and containing cybersecurity risks; - · completing enterprise risk assessment; and - professional development and corporate citizenship goals.